Thecadactylus oskrobapreinorum

 Thecadactylus oskrobapreinorum is a species of gecko.
 It was first described in 2011 from Sint Maarten in the Lesser Antilles.
-Previous to this it was thought that the only species of turnip-tailed gecko present in the Lesser Antilles was Thecadactylus rapicauda, but the new species is readily distinguishable by its boldly spotted appearance.
-The specific name honours the two German herpetologists Maciej Oskroba and Stephan Prein who first studied this gecko.
+Prior to the species being described, it was thought that the only species of turnip-tailed gecko present in the Lesser Antilles was Thecadactylus rapicauda.
+The characteristics of the spotted pattern on the back of Thecadactylus oskrobapreinorum allows it to be distinguished from the other members of Thecadactylus.

+Taxonomy

+The species was first described in a 2011 paper by Gunther Köhler and Milan Vesely, who gave it the specific name oskrobapreinorum in honour of German herpetologists Maciej Oskroba and Stephan Prein, who first studied the gecko.